Navigating the 5 Stages of Palliative Care: A Guide for Caregivers

 Palliative care is care provided to someone with a terminal illness.
 Many assume palliative care is the same as end-of-life care but end-of-life care actually only refers to Stage 4 of the 5 Stages of Palliative Care.
 Palliative care is much broader and includes all of the care provided to someone from the moment they're diagnosed with a terminal illness to bereavement support for family and caregivers.

-Palliative care can take place in the patient’s home, a care home, a hospital or a hospice.
-The setting for palliative care is determined by the patient’s medical conditions and personal preferences.
+A person can receive palliative care services in his or her own home, a care home, a hospital or a hospice.
+The setting for palliative care is determined by the patient's medical conditions and personal preferences.
 Many choose to receive care at home so they are surrounded by the belongings they cherish and the people they love.
+It's important to know that palliative care begins at diagnosis, offering support long before end of life care may be needed.

 The five stages of palliative care are: